Farooquekk/DSA-IN-JAVA/README.md

 2. **Hands-On Practice:** Clone the repository and play around with the code.
 Modify it, break it, and fix it—this is the best way to learn.

+3. **Lab Task Practice:** Ensure you complete all the lab tasks as they are designed to reinforce the theoretical knowledge with practical application.

-3. **Ask Questions:** If you find something unclear or think there’s a mistake, please don't hesitate to open an issue or ask me directly.
+4. **Ask Questions:** If you find something unclear or think there’s a mistake, please don't hesitate to open an issue or ask me directly.
 Learning is a collaborative effort, and I'm here to help.

-4. **Fork and Share:** If you find this repository helpful, consider forking it, giving it a star, and sharing it with others who might benefit from it.
+5. **Fork and Share:** If you find this repository helpful, consider forking it, giving it a star, and sharing it with others who might benefit from it.

 ## Contributing